Chair, 2014-15: Sherry Saterstrom, dance/movement technique, somatic studies, performance improvisation, The Rhythm Project

 This course offers an expansion of ballet vocabulary and technique with an emphasis on movement quality, clarity and efficiency.
 Outside work includes practicing, reading, writing and concert attendance.
 This section is open to majors and other students with instructor's permission.
 Prerequisite: Dance 121 and Dance 130/131 and/or permission of the instructor.
 221 may be repeated with permission of instructor.
 Offered each semester.

 Students explore improvisation as a movement practice, a dance technique, and a foundation for performance.
 The course integrates a variety of approaches to improvisation including movement exploration, Authentic Movement, somatic attention, and Contact Improvisation.
-The class develops individual and group movement skills and increases students' level of comfort with movement invention as a sourcing practice and a performing practice.
-Prerequisite: Dance 110 or Dance 111 or Dance 115 or permission of instructor.
-Offered annually in the spring semester.
+The class develops individual and group movement skills and increases students' level of comfort with movement improvision as a performing practice.
+Prerequisite: DANCE 115 and 215 or permission of instructor.
+Offered alternate years in the spring semester.

 250 (0.50), 251 (.25) Modern Dance II: Technique Emphasis